 Side plank (anti-lateral flexion): Forearm under shoulder, body stacked in a straight line.
 The obliques and quadratus lumborum resist gravity pulling the hips toward the floor.
 This is the only exercise in the circuit that directly loads the lateral core.
 Progression: add hip dips (dynamic oblique work) or extend the top arm overhead.

 Mountain climber (dynamic core stability + cardiovascular): From high plank position, alternate driving the knees toward the chest.
-The core must maintain rigidity while the legs move dynamically β training anti-extension under dynamic conditions.
+The core must maintain rigidity while the legs move dynamically, training anti-extension under dynamic conditions.
 Faster tempo increases cardiovascular demand; slower tempo increases core stability demand.
-This challenge uses controlled tempo.
+This challenge uses controlled tempo for the majority of weeks, with a cardiovascular speed emphasis only in week 4.

 Reverse crunch (lower abdominal emphasis): Lying supine, knees bent at 90 degrees.
 Curl the pelvis toward the ribcage, lifting the hips off the floor.
 This movement isolates the lower portion of the rectus abdominis more effectively than standard crunches because the pelvis moves while the shoulders remain fixed.
 Westcott (2012, PMID 22777332) identified that targeting muscles through varied movement patterns produces more comprehensive strength development.